-Communications and Citizen Experience
+Communications and Engagement (Communications and Citizen Experience)

-Communications and Citizen Experience promote the work and achievements of Council and keep the community informed and engaged.
-The function is responsible for: communication and engagement strategy and planning; Council branding; management and coordination of print, online, digital and social media communication and channels; content creation; media and public relations; advocacy; community engagement activity; internal communications; and the promotion, branding and marketing of Maroondah City Council's services, activities and events, including Maroondah Leisure facilities.
+Communications and Engagement promotes the work and achievements of Council and keeps the community and employees informed and engaged.
+The team is responsible for communication and engagement strategy and planning; content creation; media management; publication development and distribution; community engagement activity; internal communications; and the promotion, branding and marketing of Maroondah City Council's services, activities and events, including Maroondah Leisure facilities.